xtestw/CQUACM/README.md

 # CQUACM
-A WebSite for ACMers from Chongqing University
+A WebSite for ACMers from Chongqing University Oh.